78,65 65,- excl. VAT

 Clinical features

-The disease can start at a young age, but the symptoms and severity vary greatly between dogs.
-The most noticeable symptoms include an abnormal gait, general muscle weakness, and muscle stiffness.
+The most noticeable symptoms are muscle pain, abnormal gait, general muscle weakness, and muscle stiffness.
 Swallowing difficulties may also occur.
-Additionally symtoms, such as lethargy, weight loss, reduced endurance, and respiratory issues can be present.
+In addition, as the disease progresses, symptoms such as lethargy, weight loss, reduced endurance, and breathing problems may develop due to aspiration and the subsequent development of pneumonia.

 References